 There are four cemeteries in Torfaen and the council aims to uphold the ‘Charter for the Bereaved’ throughout.
-The memorialisation options vary depending on the cemetery and section and can be found here and with the full cemetery brochure being here.
+The memorialisation options vary depending on the cemetery and section.

 Grave personalisation is strictly enforced within the Torfaen Cemeteries and to avoid upset to you and your family it is important that you familiarise yourselves with the regulations

 In recognition of rising funeral costs, Torfaen County Borough Council have put in place the Torfaen Funeral Service which is available to residents of the Borough.
 It is a fixed price funeral service which has been put out to tender to ensure that the best possible service is provided for the residents.

 Llwyncelyn Cemetery, Llwyncelyn Drive, Hollybush, Cwmbran, Torfaen, NP44 7PF